Code-Vidya-CSJMU/quizzer/README.md

 - [ ] **Stats Dashboard**: More detailed statistics on how people are doing
 - [ ] **Multiple Languages**: Support for non-English languages
 - [ ] **Better Display Screen**: Show how many people are connected, who's answered, etc.
-- [ ] **More Themes**: Add more customization options for the look and feel

-## Credits

-Built with FastAPI, Socket.IO, React, and Vite.
-UI styled with Tailwind CSS.

-Made this for my college coding club to make our quiz events more fun.

-MIT License.
 - [ ] **Advanced Theming Options**: More customization options for branding and UI appearance

 ## Setup